top of page

 Collage to show some of the steps used in the development of a Schnauzer Portrait

 I always start a portrait by developing the eye.
-Compartmentalise the eye into its various coloured sections.
-Where the light is reflecting on the eye start with a layer of white and add the highlights as solid whit dots.
+Compartmentalize the eye into its various colored sections.
+Where the light reflects on the eye, start with a layer of white and add highlights as solid white dots.
 Reflected light areas can then be dulled with a layer of grey.
-The cornea is made up of layers of orange, raw sienna and perylene brown.
+The cornea is made up of layers of orange, raw sienna, and perylene brown.

-Below are the full range of colours I used to produce Marvins coat.
+Below is the full range of colors I used to produce Marvin's coat.

 The original snap and an almost finished portrait of a Schnauzer